Letztes Update: 26. Mai 2026

 Antwort der Redaktion

-Anime and manga are perhaps the most significant contributors to sci-fi popularity in Japan.
-Series like "Neon Genesis Evangelion" and "Ghost in the Shell" have gained international acclaim, showcasing Japan's innovative approach to sci-fi storytelling.
+Anime and manga are perhaps the most recognizable forms of Japanese sci-fi.
+Series like "Neon Genesis Evangelion" and "Ghost in the Shell" have become cultural icons, not just in Japan but worldwide.
 These works often explore complex themes such as identity, consciousness, and the impact of technology on society.
+The visual and narrative depth of these stories contributes significantly to the sci-fi popularity in Japan.

 Last updated 3 mins ago